Reunion Tower: Attractions

 dining revolving restaurant Five Sixty on the tower's rotating top level on February 11, 2009.
-The name is a reference to the restaurant's elevation.
-The middle floor of the tower is used for special events managed by Wolfgang Puck Catering, which is based at nearby Union Station.
+The name was a reference to the restaurant's elevation.
 After 11 years, Five Sixty closed permanently in April 2020 due to the COVID-19 pandemic.
+The current restaurant, Crown Block, features steaks and seafood, and does not rotate.

 The Observation level is called the "GeO-Deck".
 The interior facility includes an interactive digital experience featuring information about Dallas landmarks, Reunion Tower itself, the events of November 22, 1963, live view high-definition cameras and more.
 The exterior of the observation deck features telescopes with views in every direction.

-The Cloud 9 is accessible from the observation deck, serving a 360-degree view from behind glass while the floor slowly spins.

-The gift shop, Kaleidoscope, at the tower's base features souvenirs related to Reunion Tower, Dallas and Texas and other novelty items.
+The gift shop at the tower's base features souvenirs related to Reunion Tower, Dallas and Texas and other novelty items.